jdegand/link-sharing-app-backend/README.md

 - `SecurityConfig` route permissions
 - JJWT implementation is changing in the near future (recommendation is to wait until `1.0` release).
 - Extend CRUD functionality
+- Problem when user logs in for the second time -> the refresh token still exists and this causes a conflict issue -> need to reset refresh token to null beforehand

 ## Useful Resources